 Only when I decided not to try so hard, was when he'd come out and sit with me for a couple of minutes chatting about his day or what happened in school.
 Now every time I need to speak to him, I'd actually tell him that I need to speak to him about something and to let me know if he's free to talk about it.
 I think he appreciated this more which made me realise that he is growing up and has emotions and needs as I do and I should respect that.

 I used to make sure my son went to school every single day even if he didn't feel like it for some reason or another.
 He didn't ask to stay home often, but I didn't care; he was still going to school.
-I'd tell him he'd feel better once he's in school but then I put myself in his shoes.
+I'd tell him he'd feel better once he's in school, but then I put myself in his shoes.

 His Immediate Future Plans

 I had one heated 'discussion' with him about his future, and I said what I said because I cared and only wanted to help.
-Listening to his side of the argument and dissecting what I had said, made me realise that it would be best to allow him to explore his options on his own since he was on an exploratory route.
+Listening to his side of the argument and dissecting what I had said made me realise that it would be best to allow him to explore his options on his own since he was on an exploratory route.

 I am very confident that my son is capable of making pretty good decisions on his own.

-By choosing my battles carefully, my son now knows that I mean business when I give him my opinion on something - that, and I have a tone I use (which he is very aware of) for special occasions when I truly want him to sit up and take notice.
+By choosing my battles carefully, my son now knows that I mean business when I do give him my opinion on something - that, and I have a tone I use (which he is very aware of) for special occasions when I genuinely want him to sit up and take notice.